 Included below are homes for sale in Denver, Colorado.
-If you would like more information on any of these Denver, Colorado listings, just click the "Request More Information" button when viewing the details of that property.
+If you would like more information on any of these Denver, Colorado listings, click the “Request More Information” button when viewing the property details.
 We can provide you with disclosures, past sales history, dates and prices of homes recently sold nearby, and more.

-And, if you haven't already, be sure to register for a free account so that you can receive email alerts whenever new homes for sale in Denver come on the market.
+And, if you haven't already, be sure to register for a free account to receive email alerts whenever new homes for sale in Denver get listed on the market.

 About Denver Real Estate